grigory-leonenko/redux-easy-actions/README.md

 ```

-Or decorate methods you need:
+Or decorate specific methods you need:

 ```js
 class Actions {